rlucas7/flex_etal/README.md

-clean     # rm of end built target calc1     # simple addition calculator calc2     # more sophisticated calculator-handles division etc al wc        # this is a copy of the wc cli tool but made with lex html_tags # this will grab each html token in an html doc
+clean     # rm of end built target calc1     # simple addition calculator calc2     # more sophisticated calculator-handles division etc al calc3     # a mini program language, contains control-flow and while loop wc        # this is a copy of the wc cli tool but made with lex html_tags # this will grab each html token in an html doc
 ```